publicocean0/bindep/README.md

 where
 - nodeps is optional and force to not inject the dependencies
 - nounique is optional and permits to repeat the same package in the template.
 - preprocess is optional and permits to preprocess the source files passing options.
-You can see a example passing you properties to the preprocessor
+Bottom you can see a example in which you active the preprocessor for the component 'example'  and you pass to it 2 properties
    ```
-   example2 process (mode:2  platform: mobile)
+   example2 process (mode:1  platform: mobile)
    ```
 The optional parameters search and nodeps might be used just if necessary , for example where a external bower  package contains different versions in the same package  or optional dependencies.